zarpafantasma/corpus_rythmos/IV- Narrative_Works/RTM_UFF_Ghost_Projects_(LAB_P5)/RTM-UFF_01_en-US_AETHER_RETURN.md

 ### 9.6 The New Aether Engineering

-The classical aether, if it existed, could not be engineered—it was a fixed cosmic background.
+The classical aether, if it existed, could not be engineered, it was a fixed cosmic background.
 The Topological Aether is a *local* property that can be:

 - Measured (via transport exponents)
 - Manipulated (via metamaterial gradients)